The Flakiest Gluten-Free Pie Crust Recipe

 Step 3: Add the egg, cold water, and lemon juice to a small mixing bowl and whisk.

 Step 4: The dough should be firm but not sticky.
 Add more flour or water as needed.
-Wrap the pie dough in plastic wrap and chill the dough in the refrigerator for 15 minutes to cool the butter.
+Wrap the pie dough in plastic wrap and chill it in the refrigerator for 15 minutes, allowing the butter to cool.

-Photos of the pie dough and rolling it.
+Photos of the pie dough on the counter and rolling it out.

 Step 5: Remove the pie dough from the fridge.
 Prepare your work surface by dusting a clean surface with flour or using a silicone mat.
 Shape the pie dough into a circle and add a second sheet of wax paper.